-By default, Photoshop generates 3 color based luminosity mask for every image: red, green and blue.
+By default, Photoshop only generates three color based luminosity masks for every image: red, green and blue.

-The Brights, Darks and Midtones Luminosity Mask
+The Brights, Darks and Midtones Luminosity Masks

 These are often called brights, darks and midtones masks.

 - 1Create it yourself once, record it and save it as a Photoshop actions.
 You can then automate the process the next time you need it.

 - 2Download the luminosity mask Photoshop Actions here for free.

-- 3Download one of the free Photoshop luminosity mask plugin which I’ll explain below.
+- 3Download one of the free Photoshop luminosity mask panel which I’ll explain below.

 Creating Luminosity Mask Manually